California

 How to respond to an eviction notice in California?

-Recently updated on December 22nd, 2025 at 10:45 amOverview Receiving an eviction notice in California can feel overwhelming, but it is only the first step in a legal process—not an automatic removal.
-Under California law, a landlord must provide a written notice explaining the reason for eviction and the time the tenant has to fix…
+Recently updated on February 25th, 2026 at 02:26 amOverview Receiving an eviction notice in California can feel overwhelming, but it is only the first step in a legal process not an automatic removal.
+Under California law, a landlord must provide a written notice explaining the reason for eviction and the time the tenant has to…

 Read MoreWhat happens after eviction judgment in California?